iTwin/iTwinUI/.changeset/cool-beds-hunt.md

 '@itwin/itwinui-react': patch
 ---

-Development-only warnings will now be displayed when multople versions of iTwinUI are detected.
+Development-only warnings will now be displayed when multiple versions of iTwinUI are detected.